 So, what’s the motivation?
 I suspect two factors, both of which are ultimately psychological:

 Issuers don’t want to dilute their own card portfolio

 The credit card companies want to be sure their card portfolio is differentiated enough so that they’re not diluting their existing products when adding new ones.
 For example, if the Chase Sapphire Preferred® Card had a $95 annual fee and Chase Sapphire Reserve Card had a $150 annual fee, it would likely create confusion among potential cardmembers.
 They’d also be going after very similar customer bases.

 To give an example, American Express has two great mid-range cards for maximizing your points, including the Amex EveryDay® Preferred Credit Card ($95 annual fee) and the American Express® Gold Card ($250 annual fee (Rates & Fees)).
-The latter comes with a $100 annual airline fee credit, meaning the “out of pocket” is only marginally different, but they’ve created the sense that they’re very different because of the different annual fees.
+The latter comes with a $100 annual airline fee credit (This benefit ends on December 31, 2021), meaning the “out of pocket” is only marginally different, but they’ve created the sense that they’re very different because of the different annual fees.

 Issuers design the mid-range ~$95 annual fee credit cards for the average consumer, while they’re going after higher income consumers with the ~$450 annual fee cards.

 Issuers are going after high income individuals with premium cards

 This is largely psychological, because a $450-550 annual fee card could make a lot of sense for someone who isn’t a high roller, especially with a $300 travel credit.
 However, by having a higher annual fee they’re inherently going after higher income consumers.